wp-plugins/bp-group-documents/readme.txt

 == Frequently Asked Questions ==
+=I get mb_convert_case error =
- 1. If you run a windows server and you get errors about mb_convert_case  function which is a default php function (see http://php.net/manual/en/function.mb-convert-case.php), you must uncomment the line with php_mbstring.dll in your php.ini.
+If you run a windows server and you get errors about mb_convert_case  function which is a default php function (see http://php.net/manual/en/function.mb-convert-case.php), you must uncomment the line with php_mbstring.dll in your php.ini.
+=Can I link to the add file form=
- 2. If you are a plugin developer and want to use the upload file form you can link to /group_slug/bpgroupdocuments_slug/add to access the upload document form
+ If you are a plugin developer and want to use the upload file form you can link to /group_slug/bpgroupdocuments_slug/add to access the upload document form

 == Screenshots ==
 1. Admin settings page